RedBearSys/ModulusChecker/README.md

 #### License
 This software is released under the MIT license.

-NB the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink not me
+NB: the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink.

 #### Vocalink Version

-Currently uses v4.6 of Vocalink Modulus Checking copied from their site on 2017-09-08
+Currently uses v4.80 of Vocalink Modulus Checking copied from [their site](https://www.vocalink.com/customer-support/modulus-checking/) on 2018-04-16.